golanlevin/p5.plotSvg/README.md

 }
 ```

+One recommended workflow is to generate an SVG file using p5.js with p5.plotSvg, as described above, and then (if desired) optimize your SVG file for plotting using the excellent [vpype](https://vpype.readthedocs.io/en/latest/) command-line utility.

 ### Instance mode

-Alternatively, the p5.plotSvg library can also be used in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
+As an alternative to using the p5.js global mode, the p5.plotSvg library can also be used in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
 Here's an alternative `sketch.js` file showing a minimal example of this:

 ```js